Skip to main content

 ALKiln works hard to protect you from security vulnerabilities and there are lots of ways for you to improve your own security.
 Even so, if you ever become uncomfortable or concerned about your ALKiln tests showing personal or security-critical data, there are multiple ways you can disable the tests.

-If you are worried you have already shown sensitive information in your GitHub tests, you can delete your logs and artifacts.
+If you are worried you have already shown sensitive information in your GitHub tests, you can delete the GitHub action that ran the workflow.
+You can also just delete your GitHub logs and delete your GitHub artifacts.

 Disable a test or test file